apache/pulsar/site2/docs/admin-api-schemas.md

 ```

 </TabItem>
 </Tabs>
 ````

+#### Get namespace-level schema compatibility strategy

-To remove the topic-level schema compatibility check strategy, use one of the following methods.
+You can get schema compatibility check strategy at namespace level using one of the following methods.

 ````mdx-code-block
 <Tabs groupId="api-choice"